The IBS-Free FODMAP Practice Kit for RDNs

-Thirty-four pages of reproducible patient handouts for you to choose from!
+Thirty-six pages of reproducible patient handouts for you to choose from!
 Want to know more about what’s inside?
 Scroll down to view the table of contents for the kit.
 We also invite you to preview the Introduction (below) to learn more about Patsy's approach before your purchase.

 2. Nutrition Facts for Recipes in the IBS Elimination Diet and Cookbook will be included—free—with your kit.

 3. Bonus for first time buyers!
 A reference copy of The IBS Elimination Diet and Cookbook for your office is now included, with free shipping ($21.12 value)!
 You must have a shipping address in the United States to receive this bonus.
 Book is not included in purchases made with a discount code.

 Parts 1 and 2 of your kit are electronic downloads (PDFs) and will be available immediately.
 Your bonus book will be shipped to you by U.S. Postal Service media mail, which can take up to 10 days for delivery.

 If you have purchased one of our kits previously, check the first page of your kit for a discount code which entitles you to 80% off the retail price of this kit.
 Sorry, kits purchased with the discount code do not include the book bonus, however, it can be purchased wherever books are sold.

 To complete your purchase, scroll to the top of this page and look for your "cart" in the upper right hand corner.
 After your purchase is complete, you will receive an email with a download link which is good for 24 hours.
 Your download is a .zip folder with two PDFs inside.
 Thank you for your purchase!